aarondwi/together/README.md

 ## Usages

 To use this library, see the [engine](https://github.com/aarondwi/together/blob/main/engine/engine_test.go), [cluster](https://github.com/aarondwi/together/blob/main/cluster/cluster_test.go), and [combiner](https://github.com/aarondwi/together/blob/main/combiner/combiner_test.go) test files directly for the most up-to-date example.

-For how to write typical business logic as batch, please see [here](https://github.com/aarondwi/batch-logic-example)
+For example how to write typical business logic as batch, please see [here](https://github.com/aarondwi/batch-logic-example), and those you should know and be careful of when designing batch logics, see [here](https://aarondwi.github.io/TogetherNotes)

 ## Notes